The King's Daughter—Worship Him

 The answers to these questions will reveal who or what you worship.

-A Biblical example of what we do sometimes in our desperation and need:
+A Biblical example of what we sometimes do in our desperation and need:

 For she did not know That I gave her grain, new wine, and oil, And multiplied her silver and gold Which they prepared for Baal.

-The places where we go to satisfy our souls apart from God in our spiritual pica, would be considered our other lovers and can be equally deadly to our spiritual and natural lives.
+The places where we go to satisfy our souls apart from God in our spiritual pica would be considered our other lovers and can be equally deadly to our spiritual and natural lives.

 - grain (physical needs)